J0hnBloodborne/Nautilus/README.md

 - Data ingestion & preprocessing scripts (including a MovieLens aggregator used to precompute a top-rated cache for experiments).
 - Multiple ML artifacts and example workflows: recommendation models, classification/regression examples, clustering, dimensionality reduction examples, and time-series utilities used for experiments and admin analytics.

-NOTE: This README intentionally describes the ML and MLOps aspects of the project.
-It does not document or advertise any media playback or streaming functionality.

 Project layout
 --------------